virgo47/javasimon/demos/icu-localization/README.md

 ### Pure Java solution

 It is not completely impossible to do this in Java, but you'd need to use indexes - and that sucks.
-If you needed to find all the occurences of nominative it's easy with ICU's named paramters.
+If you needed to find all the occurrences of nominative it's easy with ICU's named parameters.
 Just search for `{nom}` which is pretty distinct pattern.
 With Java you'd have to decide fixed indexes for the forms and then ... put the real arguments as indexes after these?
 What?!
 What if I discover I need to add another form?
 Will I renumber all arguments (only for that language, mind you) to